chun-eric/sentinel-siem-chatgpt/README.md

 <br></br>
 <h3>Step 10 - Analysing the Security Incident in Sentinel </h3>
+So, it's been over 24 hours.
 Okay now go back to your original Azure account.
 <br />
 <br/>
 Go to the Microsoft Sentinel Dashboard.
 Look at the incidents.